vdubyna/vdubyna.github.com/_posts/2012-09-25-magento-install.md

 To make you work even easier, there is integration with [PhpStorm](http://www.jetbrains.com/phpstorm/).
 There is a phing plugin.
 It will appear when you click in the sidebar on the *build.xml* and choose
 `Add as Phing build file`

+While first run it will ask you to input a directory to phing runner.
+To find it is easy with the help of the command `$ which phing`

 Configuration
 -------------